Conditions for participation

 You may choose to look into the option of an international card, such as those offered by Revolut and Wise.
 They are widely accepted in France, as well as other neighbouring European countries.

-If you are from a partner university, you will receive a discount on our usual price, so check with your Study Abroad office.
-If you are not part of a partner university, you can contact your Study Abroad office or the French embassy in your country to ask for advice.
+Participants from a partner university will receive a 10% discount on our usual price.
+If you are not affiliated with a partner university, you can contact your Study Abroad Office, the French embassy or Campus France in your country to inquire about available financial aid for this type of short-term program.

 Credits and courses